-The Flaming Dr. Pepper cocktail is awesome for back to college week [if you’re of legal age].
-So named because it tastes like Dr. Pepper and then of course you light it on fire.
+The Flaming Dr. Pepper cocktail is awesome for parties.
+It’s so named because it tastes like Dr. Pepper and then of course you light it on fire.
 What else?
-Really, what better way to celebrate getting back to school than taking a long-cherished beverage from childhood, converting into an alcoholic cocktail, lighting it aflame and hoping you remember to blow it out before you drink it.
+Really, what better way to party than taking a long-cherished beverage from childhood, converting into an alcoholic cocktail, lighting it aflame and hoping you remember to blow it out before you drink it.

 Surprisingly, this one really does taste like Dr. Pepper.
 Since there’s an art to making it, I’m going to show it step by step.
 And if it’s getting more complicated than you want, you might want to check out the Mountain Dew cocktail.

 - 1 1/2 ounces amaretto (Disaranno is tastiest)

 - 1/2 ounce Barardi 151 proof rum

 There are several ways to make the Flaming Dr. Pepper.
 The one I recommend is, in my opinion, the safer method.
 Note that this is best done in a darkened room, as long as you can see what you’re doing.
 The flame isn’t super bright, as you’ll see in the pictures.